Tangve/Personal_web/content/project/F110car/index.md

 # Project summary to display on homepage.
 summary = """
-Assembly a F1/10 car and utilized C++ via ROS to code different algorithm to make car perform different behaviors.<bar> 1).
-Utilized simple PD controller to complete wall following.<bar>
+Assembly a F1/10 car and utilized C++ via ROS to code different algorithm to make car perform different behaviors.<br> 1).
+Utilized simple PD controller to complete wall following.<br>
  2).
-Applied reactive method: follow the gap to achieve run a lap without hitting obstacles.<bar>
+Applied reactive method: follow the gap to achieve run a lap without hitting obstacles.<br>
  3).
 Utilized SLAM to locate car then ran car with Pure Pursuit as global planner and RRT* as local planner.
  """